-Isis of Love and Beauty is the goddess honored in the Philae Temple.
-As part of the UNESCO Nubia Campaign initiative, the temple complex was disassembled and moved to the adjacent island of Agilkia Island in order to safeguard it and other sites before the Aswan High Dam was finished in 1970.
+Isis, the goddess of love and beauty, is honored in the Philae Temple.
+As part of the UNESCO Nubia Campaign initiative, the temple complex was disassembled and moved to the adjacent island of Agilkia Island to safeguard it and other sites before the Aswan High Dam was finished in 1970.

 After work, take a 5-star luxury Nile cruise for lunch and an overnight stay.